kristopherkyle/LxGrTgr/readme.md

 Corpora come in all shapes and sizes.
 By default LxGrTgr presumes that each corpus file is represented as a UTF-8 text file and that all corpus files are in the same folder/directory.

 ### Step 1: Tag Corpus Files
-To tag a corpus with LxGrTgr, simply use the `tagFolder()` function, which takes two arguments (targetFolderName, taggedFolderName).
-Be sure that the taggedFolderName points to an empty folder/directory.
+To tag a corpus with LxGrTgr, simply use the `tagFolder()` function.

+`tagFolder(targetDir,outputDir,suff = ".txt")`

+`targetDir` is the folder/directory where your corpus files are. `outputDir` is the folder where the tagged versions of your corpus files will be written.

 An additional optional argument (`suff`) can also be used.
 By default, `suff = ".txt"`.
 If your corpus filenames end in something other than ".txt", be sure to include the `suff` argument with the correct filename ending.

 ```
 lxgr.tagFolder("folderWithCorpusFiles/","folderWhereTaggedVersionsWillBeWritten/")
 ```